sourabhxyz/MuftEducation.in/docs/upsc/mathematics_optional/linear_algebra/lseq.md

 **Theorem**: From above two theorems, it follows that if we have $p$ vectors each having $n$ components.
 If $n < p$, then these vectors are linearly dependent.

+**Theorem**: Column-equivalent (defined analogousely) matrices have the same rank.
+As elementary column operations is row operations on the transpose.
 :::tip Info

 1. Rank of a matrix is same as the order of highest order non zero submatrix.
 Thus if rank = $n$ then any submatrix of higher order will have determinant = 0 and $|A| \neq 0 \iff rank = n$ .